What if you could accurately predict Experiential or Event Marketing return on investment in response to a client’s RFP? Would that be helpful?

 - When we can project purchase behavior, we can project revenue.

-- Dividing revenue by cost, we can predict the ROI of your event marketing campaign.
+- By dividing revenue by cost, we can predict the ROI of your event marketing campaign.

 Using Predictive Event Marketing ROI Modeling to Build a Better Program